 Funded by / Ownership

-iHarare is owned by Flipknox Investments, which is in turn owned by Entrepreneur Nyasha Mudzamba.
+iHarare is owned by Flipknox Investments, which Entrepreneur Nyasha Mudzamba owns.
 Revenue is derived through advertising and the sale of classified ads.

 Analysis / Bias

-They also publish articles regarding the opposition with a positive tone such as this: “The Advantages Nelson Chamisa Has So Far”.
-Nelson Chamisa is the leader of the opposition party which formed in 2018.
+They also publish articles regarding the opposition with a positive tone, such as “The Advantages Nelson Chamisa Has So Far.”
+Nelson Chamisa is the leader of the opposition party, which was formed in 2018.
 The opposition party is Center-Left Nationalist.

-When it comes to sourcing iHarare often hyperlinks and to itself as well other online news websites in Zimbabwe such as Zim Morning Post.
-When covering world news, pertaining to the USA, they cover the Trump administration with a neutral tone such as “President Donald Trump To Suspend ALL IMMIGRATION To The United States.”
+Regarding sourcing, iHarare often hyperlinks to itself and other online news websites in Zimbabwe, such as Zim Morning Post.
+When covering world news pertaining to the USA, they cover the Trump administration with a neutral tone, such as “President Donald Trump To Suspend ALL IMMIGRATION To The United States.”
 In this article and they utilize credible sources such as the BBC.
 In general, iHarare selects stories that favor the left and are not always factual.

 Failed Fact Checks

-Overall, we rate iHarare Left Biased and Questionable due to poor sourcing, sensationalism, and several failed fact checks by IFCN fact-checker, Africa Check.
-(M. Huitsing 5/29/2020)
+Overall, we rate iHarare Left Biased and Questionable due to poor sourcing, sensationalism, and several failed fact checks by the IFCN fact-checker, Africa Check.
+(M. Huitsing 5/29/2020) Updated (07/15/2022)

 Last Updated on May 26, 2023 by Media Bias Fact Check